Haruno19/3d-render/README.md

 # Usage

 By default, this sketch renders the 3 axis X, Y and Z rotated around the Y axis by 135°, and around the X axis by 35°.
-The user can interact with the window using some hotkeys:
+You can interact with the space using the following hotkeys:
-  - `r` : start and stop generating random points within the specified scope.
+  - `r` : start and stop generating random points within the a certain scope.
   - `a` : hide and show the axis.
   - `o` : hide and show the origin.
-  - `d` : switches between themes.
+  - `d` : switch between themes.
-  - `l` : render the points as vectors (show a line connecting them with the Origin).
+  - `l` : render the points as vectors (show a line connecting them with the origin).
   - `c` : delete all points except the axis and the other fundamental vectors.
   - `i` : reset to default values.
-  - `u` : reads input form `desk.txt` file.
+  - `u` : parse _Desk_ instructions.
   - `ARROW UP` : rotate everything around the X axis by 3,6°.
   - `ARROW DOWN` : rotate everything around the X axis by -3,6°.
   - `ARROW LEFT` : rotate everything around the Y axis by 3,6°.